-The testing laboratory for controlled substances will be CentraCare - Albany Clinic, 30 Railroad Ave, Albany, MN 56307, 320-845-2157, which is a laboratory certified by the Department of Health and Human Services - SAMHSA to perform controlled substances testing pursuant to federal regulations.
+The testing laboratory for controlled substances is a laboratory certified by the

+Department of Health and Human Services - SAMHSA to perform controlled substances testing pursuant to federal regulations.
+Contact your Transportation or Human Resources department for the name, address and telephone number.